 - Three no-glare sheet protectors for documents that must be kept safe and without being hidden in a pocket folder

 - A fabric pencil pouch containing a black Sharpie, highlighters, writing pens, a small notebook, and sticky notes

 - A two-year calendar

 - A pad of letter-size paper

-The medical binders were funded by a grant from The Sacramento Bee’s Book of Dreams.
+The medical binders are funded by grants from various organizations.
+In 2020 from The Sacramento Bee’s Book of Dreams and in 2022 from The Point West Rotary Club Foundation.
 Along with the binders, we are providing Angels for Hearts care bags with snacks and a stainless-steel water bottle.
 We are excited to get these in the hands of heart families at Lucile Packard Children’s Hospital Stanford (Stanford, Ca), Sutter Children’s Center Sacramento (Sacramento, CA), UCSF Benioff Children’s Hospital San Francisco (San Francisco, CA) and UC Davis Children’s Hospital (Sacramento, CA).